 The duo pride themselves on delivering the best brew in town with their own trademark coffee grinds, True Grit, roasted by Jolie herself.
 (Goes down a treat with their Nutella and banana bread, just FYI.)

 “I am my own harshest critic, and we are constantly checking what we are producing to make sure it is the best it can be,” she says.
 “Part of that includes using the amazing milk from the local dairy, Scenic Rim 4Real Milk.”

 When the sun goes down and the clock strikes beer o’clock, mosy on over to Pumpyard Bar and Brewery as much for the locally brewed beers as the great atmosphere.

-Set in the historic former Technical College which opened in 1901, the scene is straight outta Pinterest with its chic industrial interiors and red brick facade, topped off by an outdoor area with a shaded garden perfect for chilled-out live acoustic tunes on Sundays.
+Set in the historic former Technical College which opened in 1901, the chic industrial interior and red brick facade is topped off by a shaded garden perfect for chilled-out live acoustic tunes on Sundays.

 Take a leaf from Pete and order the Ipswich Challenger, a light ale that is easy on the booze content but full of flavour with hints of mandarin, green tea and spice.
 And don’t forget a side of munchies.
 “We both like the frickles, which are fried pickles.”

 When it comes to accommodation, Jolie recommends sticking close to the CBD to make the most of all the